Fuse Your Latents: Video Editing with Multi-source Latent Diffusion Models: Experiments

+\textbf{Baselines.} We test two T2I models ControlNet (CN) and InstructPix2Pix (IP2P), and two T2V models VidRD and ZeroScope (ZS) under the individual testing setting (T2I or T2V) and FLDMs testing setting (T2I + T2V).
+In addition, we compare our method against several state-of-the-art video editing methods including Tune-A-Video~\cite{wu2022tune}, FateZero~\cite{qi2023fatezero}, TokenFlow~\cite{geyer2023tokenflow}, RAVE~\cite{kara2023raverandomizednoiseshuffling} and CCEdit~\cite{feng2024ccedit}.

-Note that FLDM is not limited to specific T2I or T2V models, it can be adapted to many off-the-shelf T2V and T2I models to complete various applications.
-We show three example applications including 1) \textbf{Object editing}: Our method has a significant use case in altering objects by manipulating text prompts.
+\textbf{Applications.} We show three example applications including 1) \textit{Object editing}: Our method has a significant use case in altering objects by manipulating text prompts.
 This enables effortless replacement, addition, or removal of objects.
 For example, we can replace ``goldfish" with ``koi fish" or ``sharks" (see Figure~\ref{fig:exp_vis1}).
 When using our method with InstructPix2Pix, the instruction can be ``replace the goldfish with koi fish" or just ``turn them sharks".
-2) \textbf{Background change}: Another application of our method is to change the background of video.
+2) \textit{Background change}: Another application of our method is to change the background of video.
 When altering the location of the object, our method maintains the coherence of the object's motion.
 For example, we can modify the background of the rabbit in Figure~\ref{fig:overview} to be ``on the floor", and add shadow of the rabbit that doesn't exist in the origin video.
-Figure~\ref{fig:exp_vis2} shows the results of editing ``tank'' to be ``snowy-covered tank''.
-3) \textbf{Style transfer}: Through taking the knowledge from T2I models in open domains, FLDM can facilitate transforming videos into diverse styles that are challenging to acquire solely from video data.
-For example, we transform real-world videos into cartoon style (Figure~\ref{fig:overview}), or Van Gogh style (Figure~\ref{fig:exp_vis3}), by adding style descriptors to the prompt.
+Figure~\ref{fig:exp_vis1} shows the results of editing ``tank'' to be ``snowy-covered tank''.
+3) \textit{Style transfer}: Through taking the knowledge from T2I models in open domains, FLDM can facilitate transforming videos into diverse styles that are challenging to acquire solely from video data.
+For example, we transform real-world videos into cartoon style (Figure~\ref{fig:overview}), or Van Gogh style (Figure~\ref{fig:exp_vis1}), by adding style descriptors to the prompt.